 Different types of identifiers have different uses, and there’s space for all of them.
 Transient IDs are ideal for privacy-first targeting and personalisation.
 The identifier provides advertisers peace of mind that they are using verified and consented data to map segments and that their approach is compliant with major data privacy regulations.
 Transient IDs safeguard personal data by keeping personally identifiable information (PII) within highly secure telco networks.
 At no point does personal data get transacted within the advertising value chain.

 Transient IDs are created in partnership with publishers and then added to the bid stream by Supply Side Platforms (SSPs).

-In Novatiq’s case, we integrate our Dynamic Snowflake ID with ID5’s Universal ID (their shared identifier).
+In Novatiq’s case, we integrate our Hyper ID with ID5’s Universal ID (their shared identifier).
 Both IDs are generated on the publisher side and lifted by the SSP.
 The integrated approach thereby provides both data delivery and measurement capabilities for publishers.

 How do advertisers benefit from transient IDs?

 The main benefit of transient IDs is that advertisers can continue to target precise audience segments in a privacy-first way.
 Accurate targeting helps increase the effectiveness of campaigns.
 Novatiq’s Dynamic Snowflake IDs have a track record of delivering impressive results for major brands.